 Payers will continue to look at ways to cut costs

-Insurers have created healthcare policies, designed plans and tightened provider networks to cut down healthcare costs and they have shown success in 2018.
-As a professional medical billing and RCM experts, our advice is to expect payers to accelerate those programs and policies and search for more some cost-cutting techniques in 2019.
+Insurers have created healthcare policies, designed plans, and tightened provider networks to cut down healthcare costs and they have shown success in 2018.
+As a professional medical billing and RCM expert, our advice is to expect payers to accelerate those programs and policies and search for more cost-cutting techniques in 2020.

 Many providers had earlier turned this under-regulated service line into a profit center, but regulatory actions made it clear that such activities would not be acceptable.